mikelikesrobots/mikelikesrobots.github.io/blog/2024-04-03-coordinating-with-lambda/index.md

 ## How does that help with robot co-ordination?

 Moving from one robot to multiple robots helping with the same task means that you will need a central system to co-ordinate between them.
-The system may distribute orders to different robots, tell them to go recharge batteries, or alert a user when something goes wrong.
+The system may distribute orders to different robots, tell them to go and recharge their batteries, or alert a user when something goes wrong.

 This central service can run anywhere that the robots are able to communicate with it - on one of the robots, on a server near the robots, or in the cloud.
-If you don't want to have the burden of building a server that is constantly online and reachable, the cloud is an excellent choice, and AWS Lambda is a cost-effective way to run a central system.
+If you want to avoid standing up and maintaining a server that is constantly online and reachable, the cloud is an excellent choice, and AWS Lambda is a great way to run function code as part of this central system.

 Let's take an example: you have built a prototype robot booth for serving drinks.
-Users may place an order at a terminal next to the robot and have their drink made.
-Your booth is working, so now you want to add more robots and distribute orders among them.
+Customers can place an order at a terminal next to the robot and have their drink made.
+Now that your booth is working, you want to add more booths with robots and distribute orders among them.
 That means your next step is to add two new features:

-1. Users should be able to place orders online through a digital portal.
+1. Customers should be able to place orders online through a digital portal or webapp.
 1. Any order should be dispatched to any available robot at a given location, and alert the user when complete.

 Suddenly, you have gone from one robot capable of accepting orders through a terminal to needing a central database with ordering system.
 Not only that, but if you want to be able to deploy to a new location, having a single server per site makes it more difficult to route online orders to the right location.
-One central system in the cloud to manage the orders and robots is perfect for this use case.
+One central system in the cloud to manage the orders and robots is *perfect* for this use case.

 ## Building Lambda Functions

 Convinced?
 Great!
 Let's start by building a simple Lambda function - or rather, two simple Lambda functions.
 We're going to build one Python function and one Rust function.
 That's to allow us to explore the differences in memory usage and runtime, both of which increase the cost of running Lambda functions.

-All of the code used in this post is [available on Github](https://github.com/mikelikesrobots/lambda-iot-rule).

-Instructions for the setup are in the README.
+All of the code used in this post is [available on Github](https://github.com/mikelikesrobots/lambda-iot-rule), with setup instructions in the [README](https://github.com/mikelikesrobots/lambda-iot-rule/blob/main/README.md).
 In this post, I'll focus on relevant parts of the code.

 ### Python Function

 Firstly, what are the Lambda functions doing?
-In both cases, they accept a `name` and a `status` as arguments, attached to the `event` object passed to the handler, check the status is valid, and update a DynamoDB table for the given robot `name` with the given robot `status`.
+In both cases, they accept a `name` and a `status` as arguments, attached to the `event` object passed to the handler; check the status is valid; and update a DynamoDB table for the given robot `name` with the given robot `status`.
 For example, in the [Python code](https://github.com/mikelikesrobots/lambda-iot-rule/blob/main/handlers/python-update-status/handler.py#L5-L11):

 ```python
 def lambda_handler(event, context):